 The main drawback of the Executive Income Protection Policy is that on a claim the sum assured is paid to the company and not the director.
 As the income from the plan is classed as a trading receipt when the company does pay the sum assured to the director then ultimately the benefit is taxed accordingly with Tax and National Insurance.
 Because some of the Executive Income Protection providers allow you to cover up to 80% of the directors income, and this is significantly more than the personal income protection policy, which is normally around 60% to 70% even though the benefit will be taxed, the sum in the hands of the director is not all that different.

 The actual sum paid out at time of claim will be based on the income that can be proved at time of claim.
 Therefore if the directors remuneration is less than that which was declared on the original application then the percentage insured originally will be paid out but to the smaller income.
 If however the income is bigger then the original sum assured will be paid out.

-Direct or Financial Adviser
+Direct or Broker

 One option is to use price comparison websites and go it alone.
 You can use the information above that may help some of you get suitable cover.
-However I would suggest using a financial adviser like myself.
+However I would suggest using a broker like myself.
 The benefit of this is that they I identify your situation and recommend the most suitable solution for you.